The Homebirth of Kit

 The midwife quickly connected the gas and air which I leapt on.
 I've lived with chronic hip and back pain since my early twenties so contractions feel to me like an intense fire across my lower back and hips like they might burst open.
 I was ready for this and knew the only way was through.
 I remember the midwife phoning for the second midwife shortly after she arrived which I was cheered by as I know they only call the second midwife when baby isn't far away.
 Aside from that I don't remember much of the next 2 hours except locking eyes with Ali and Nicola when it got really intense and trying to focus on the hynobirthing track I had on in the background.
 It's said that mothers go to another place in active labour and thats what it felt like, leaving the room with each contraction, coming back into the room to either laugh or declare I couldn't do it anymore.

-After 40 mins or so of the most wild back breaking contractions I felt an urge to bear down and my moaning turned to shouting the word "oooooouuuuuuuuuuuutt!" over and over.
+After 40 mins or so I felt an urge to bear down and my moaning turned to moo-ing the word "oooooouuuuuuuuuuuutt!" over and over.
 That wasnt in my preparations but that wide jaw sound found its way out and felt like the only thing I could say at the time.
 I felt the urge to rise up on my knees and look up as he crowned and out he came into the pool.

 I had done it.
 I still get goosebumps.